Where Did My GPS Go?

 For me there were clearly three options: Either use the old Droid cellphone that uses A-GPS , add GPS to my iPad, or buy a dedicated GPS device for cars, like the Garmin, Magellan, or TomTom devices.

-I decided to add GPS to my iPad 2 WiFi because: I wanted the bigger screen offered by the iPad; GPS is more accurate, and I can use it in a car, boat, plane, or while walking in a secluded forest; it is cost effective; I could further GPS accuracy by getting a device WAAS/EGNOS/MSAS enabled; and finally, I could do it with my budget ($100).
+I decided to add GPS for my iPad 2 WiFi because: I wanted the bigger screen offered by the iPad; GPS is more accurate, and I can use it in a car, boat, plane, or while walking in a secluded forest; it is cost effective; I could further GPS accuracy by getting a device WAAS/EGNOS/MSAS enabled; and finally, I could do it with my budget ($100).

-GPS Options For The iPad
+GPS For An iPad 2 WiFi

 GPS devices have two ways to get satellite location information to your iPad: Bluetooth, and through the iPad’s built-in 30 pin connector.
 Here are some examples of both types: